-If the student writes only a personal response and makes no reference to the text(s), the response can be scored no higher than a 1.
-Responses totally unrelated to the topic, illegible, or incoherent should be given a 0.
-A response totally copied from the text(s) with no original student writing should be scored a 0.
+- If the prompt requires two texts and the student only references one text, the response can be scored no higher than a 2. - If the student writes only a personal response and makes no reference to the text(s), the response can be scored no higher than a 1. - Responses totally unrelated to the topic, illegible, or incoherent should be given a 0. - A response totally copied from the text(s) with no original student writing should be scored a 0.

-Condition Code A is applied whenever a student who is present for a test session leaves an entire constructed-response question in that session completely blank (no response attempted).
+^{} Condition Code A is applied whenever a student who is present for a test session leaves an entire constructed-response question in that session completely blank (no response attempted).